singh1114/best/_posts/2019-11-09-how-to-contribute-to-open-source-and-land-a-better-job.md

 ---
 title: How contributing to open-source can improve your programming skills
-date: 2019-11-09 22:08:00 Z
+date: 2019-11-09T22:08:00.000Z
-categories:
+updated_date: 2020-04-11T14:54:29.641Z
+published: true
+tags:
   - open-source
   - beginners
+  - advice
   - gsoc
-- advice
-tags:
+categories:
   - open-source
   - beginners
+  - gsoc
   - advice
-- gsoc
+show_ads: true
 ---

 Open source is one of the best ways to get started with the real-world experience of the programming world and learning quickly.
 Also, open-source organizations are very keen and welcoming to the new contributors to their platforms.

 Lately, I have heard a lot of people saying that contributing to open-source projects is very difficult.
 So, I decided to come up with this post just to break the myth.

-I know it can be hard at first but believe me, there are far more harder things in the programming world than starting to contribute in the open-source.
+I know it can be hard at first but believe me, there are much harder things in the programming world than starting to contribute in the open-source.

 In this post, I am going to share the motivation and plan to write your first patch for the open-source organization that you love to use in your personal time.

+## Why should you listen to me?

+Well, there are a lot of experienced and well versed developers out there who has been doing open-source and developing things that we use daily.

+I am sharing this for the people who want to start open-source development because I have been in the shoes before.
+I have done [Google Summer of Code in 2017](https://ranvir.xyz/blog/gsoc_2017/) and have been a mentor in the same organization in 2019.
+I have also contributed to some other open-source projects as well on GitHub.

+Contributing to the open source takes a lot of hard work and good communication skills.
+This article might help you reach that goal.

 ## Why should you contribute to open source.